Conowingo Dam: Construction and hydroelectric power generation

 Some 5,000 workers flocked to this rural northeastern corner of Maryland, seeking to earn good pay as construction got underway.
 In addition to those working directly on the dam, large numbers relocated railroad tracks, paved new roads, and constructed steel towers to stretch the heavy transmission lines toward Philadelphia.
 This was nearly fifty years before Congress passed the Occupational Safety and Health Act, which guaranteed the right to a safe job.
 While these men struggled to earn a living, many suffered disabling injuries handling high voltage electric lines, tumbling from high elevations, managing explosives, encountering venomous snakes, etc.

 When Maryland Public Television aired its documentary, "Conowingo Dam: Power on the Susquehanna" for Chesapeake Bay Week in April 2016, the question came up about how many workers died performing their duties.
 While investigating the death of Hunter H. Bettis on November 26, 1927, Darlington Coroner Wiliam B. Selse commented in The Baltimore Sun that more than twenty men had lost their lives.
 In an attempt to create a registry or census of job-related fatalities, death certificates, newspaper accounts, and funeral home books were examined.
 Fourteen individuals were identified.

 The dam was built with 11 turbine sites, although only 7 turbines were initially installed, driving generators each rated for 36 megawatts.
 A turbine house, on the southwestern end of the dam, encloses these seven units.
 One additional "house" unit provides 25 Hz power for the dam's electric railroad system (identical to that used by the Pennsylvania Railroad, which had an electrified line [now under Norfolk Southern ownership] running on the eastern shore).
 In 1978, four higher-capacity turbines were added.
 Each of these turbines drives a 65-megawatt generator, increasing the dam's electrical output capacity from 252 to 548 megawatts.
 The four newer turbines are in the open air section at the northeast end of the powerhouse.
 The generators produce power at 13,800 volts.
 This is stepped up to 220,000 volts for transmission, primarily to the Philadelphia area.
-The dam currently contributes an average of 1,600 Megawatt-hours annually to the electrical grid.
+The dam contributed 2.1 million megawatt-hours to the electrical grid in 2021.

 Through subsidiaries and mergers, the dam is now operated by the Susquehanna Electric Company, which is part of Constellation Energy.
 The current Federal Energy Regulatory Commission license for the dam was issued in 2021 and expires in 2071.

 The Conowingo Hydroelectric Station would be a primary black start power source if the regional PJM power grid ever had a widespread emergency shutdown (blackout).